 Students participate in an extensive curriculum built across three connected strands of learning: academic work, experiences in the great outdoors as well as personal and social growth through cabin, campus and outdoor life.
-You can find out more in our Rural Campus Handbook.

 Through this holistic programme, students develop themselves as proactive, independent learners.
 Along the way they will find real challenge, and this is where genuine growth and development occur.

 Throughout this life-changing year, we see the remarkable difference this journey makes in shaping students into the good young men our communities need.

 Acting Head of Rural Campus

 From 2023, Te Haerenga - Mangatāwhiri Campus (Rural Campus) will deliver an integrated Learning in the Outdoors curriculum that offers age-stage appropriate outdoor learning experiences and programmes for all Year Levels.

 There will be a staged implementation with a future intention for most year levels to spend part of their school journey at Te Haerenga - Mangatāwhiri Campus.